sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 >  REQUIRED.
 Indicates the access privileges being requested.
 MUST contain at least the value `openid` and SHOULD contain a specific scope for which access is requested.

 `redirect_uri`
 >  REQUIRED.
 Indicates a valid endpoint where the Client will receive the authentication response.
 MUST be an absolute HTTPS URL and MUST exactly match one of the Redirection URI values for the Client pre-registered at the OpenID Provider, with the matching performed as described in Section 6.2.1 of [[RFC3986]] (Simple String Comparison).
-Inter-app redirect URIs for Native applications MUST use Claimed "https" Scheme URI Redirection, as specified in Section 7.2 of [[RFC8252]].
+Inter-app redirect URIs for Native applications MUST use Claimed `https` Scheme URI Redirection, as specified in Section 7.2 of [[RFC8252]].

 `state`
 >  REQUIRED.
 Unguessable random string generated by the Client, used to protect against CSRF attacks.
 Must contain a sufficient amount of entropy to avoid guessing.
 Returned to the Client in the Authentication Response.